neuefische/wd-flipped-classroom-curriculum/sessions/js-conditions-and-booleans/README.md

 Ask students if this code does what the story describes.
 You should come to the conclusion, that this code `unconditionally` adds two carrots.

-Tell students, that you can write an `if-statement` in JavaScript, that kinda works like the sentence.
+Tell students, that you can write an `if-statement` in JavaScript, that can kinda be read like a sentence.

 Change the code to: